Rhinostone/gina/framework/v0.4.6-alpha.2/core/plugins/lib/security-headers/csp/README.md

 the same config still emits it — you can keep **one directive set across both modes** without remove-then-re-add churn.

-`frame-ancestors` is **not** omitted: unlike `sandbox`, it *does* report violations in report-only mode (it is only restricted in `<meta>` delivery, which a report-only policy never uses), so it is meaningful during the observation phase.
+`frame-ancestors` is **not** omitted — its report-only behaviour is **engine-divergent**: the CSP3 spec, Firefox (Gecko) and Chrome (Blink) evaluate it and send violation reports without enforcing, while Safari (WebKit) ignores it, logs *"The Content Security Policy directive 'frame-ancestors' is ignored when delivered in a report-only policy"* and sends no report (WebKit retains the CSP Level 2 rule — *"The frame-ancestors directive MUST be ignored when monitoring a policy"* — which CSP Level 3 dropped; CSP3 only restricts `<meta>` delivery, which a report-only policy never uses).
+The plugin keeps it so the observation phase still reports on Chrome and Firefox.
+If you serve a WebKit-heavy audience and want a clean Safari console, leave `frame-ancestors` out of your report-only directive set — clickjacking protection stays enforced by `X-Frame-Options` and/or an enforcing-mode `frame-ancestors`.
+(Chrome caveat: frame-ancestors violation reports are delivered via `report-uri`; known Chromium bugs leave them undelivered via `report-to`.)
 A report-only policy whose every directive is report-only-inert (e.g. only `sandbox`) **throws at factory call time**, since it would report nothing.

-The omitted set is intentionally conservative — `sandbox` is the only directive browsers are documented to ignore-and-warn in report-only mode.
+The omitted set is intentionally conservative — `sandbox` is the only directive confirmed ignored in report-only across all engines.

 ## Per-response CSP nonce (`useNonce`)